technofocus-pte/aistudio-end-to-end-baseline-architecture/README.md

    - Enter a question
    - The response should echo your question with 'Echo' appended

-### Deploy to Azure AI Studio managed online endpoint
+### Deploy to Azure AI Foundry managed online endpoint

 1. Create a deployment in the UI